-- The Trustee considered the Failed Transition scenario to explore what could happen to the Funds' finances if carbon emissions continue at current levels and this results in significant physical risks from changes in the global climate that disrupt economic activity. - The Trustee considered the Paris Orderly Transition to see how the Funds' finances could play out if the Paris Agreement goals are achieved, meaning that the economy makes a material shift towards low carbon by 2030. - The Trustee considered the Paris Disorderly Transition to look at the risks and opportunities for the Funds if the Paris Agreement goals are met, but financial markets are volatile as they adjust to a low carbon economy.

-To provide further insight, the Trustee also compared the outputs under each scenario to a "climate uninformed base case", that makes no allowance for either changing physical or transition risks in future.
+- The Trustee considered the High Warming scenario to explore what could happen to the Funds' finances if carbon emissions continue at current levels and this results in severe physical risks from changes in the global climate that disrupt economic activity. - The Trustee considered the Limited Action scenario to see how the Funds' finances could play out if the Paris Agreement goals are not achieved, although some steps are taken to limit the impact of warming. - The Trustee considered the Net Zero Financial Crisis scenario to analyse the risks and opportunities for the Funds if the Paris Agreement goals are met, but financial markets are volatile as they adjust to a low carbon economy. - To provide further insight, the Trustee also compared the outputs under each scenario to a "climate uninformed base case", that makes no allowance for either changing physical or transition risks in future.